 The Company concluded the Private Placement Warrants meet the criteria for liability classification due to the existence of a settlement provision that adjusts the settlement amount based on who the holder of the warrant is (i.e., permitted vs. non-permitted transferees).
 This provision causes the Private Placement Warrants to not be indexed to the Company's own shares, resulting in liability classification.
-Upon consummation of the Business Combination, the fair value of the Private Placement Warrants was remeasured on June 30, 2022 at \$0.6 million.
-For the three and six months ended June 30, 2022, the Company recorded a gain of \$1.9 million and \$2.0 million, respectively, in the condensed consolidated statement of operations and comprehensive income (loss) for the change in fair value of the liability.
+Upon consummation of the Business Combination, the fair value of the Private Placement Warrants was remeasured on September 30, 2022 at \$0.8 million.
+For the three months ended September 30, 2022, the Company recorded a loss of \$0.1 million in the condensed consolidated statement of operations and comprehensive income (loss) for the change in fair value of the liability.
+For the nine months ended September 30, 2022, the company recorded a gain of \$1.8 million, in the condensed consolidated statement of operations and comprehensive income (loss) for the change in fair value of the liability.